TBW Tuesday Walk at Lynchwood Scout Camp

 Terri

-Saturday Outing to Gunnedah at Mullibah Lagoon and Namoi River west of Donnelly Fields
+Saturday at Gunnedah to Mullibah Lagoon and Namoi River west of Donnelly Fields 25 May 2024

 We had seven members come along having a lovely walk around Mullibah Lagoon which took the whole morning.
 We walked along the new walking track seeing a variety of birds and some Flying Foxes.
 We then came back on the other side giving us a different view of the lagoon.
 We had a great selection of birds – 43 in total at Mullibah and 48 for the day.
 The special sighting of the day was an immature male Rose Robin by a couple of the group.
 We saw about 15 Muscovy Duck on a lagoon just beyond Mullibah.
 They ranged in colour from White to Black and White.
 One was almost completely Black.
 After lunch we had a leisurely walk along the Namoi River adding a few more birds to the list, including one lone Muscovy Duck.